Frequently Asked Questions

-Prep school is an option to prepare you either academically and/or athletically for college.
-The difference between prep school and regular schooling is that prep schools often focus heavily on one or several different sports.
+A Post Grad Program is an option to prepare you academically and/or athletically for college.
+The difference between Post Grad and regular schooling is that Post Grads often focus heavily on one or several different sports.

-WHY WOULD A PLAYER EVER CONSIDER PREP SCHOOL?
+WHY WOULD A PLAYER EVER CONSIDER A POST GRAD PROGRAM?

 Are you a student-athlete that wants a chance to continue your career at the college level, but haven’t found an opportunity yet?
-Many players that attend prep school have already qualified with the NCAA while others need additional improvement on the SAT/ACT.
-Regardless, all players attending prep school will commit to an intense focus on the sport of basketball; this usually includes maturing both physically and mentally, and increasing a player’s fundamental skill level.
-The goal of most players who attend prep school is to receive a scholarship or some other form of financial assistance.
+Many players that attend post grads have already qualified with the NCAA while others need additional improvement on the SAT/ACT.
+Regardless, all players attending a post grad will commit to an intense focus on the sport of basketball; this usually includes maturing both physically and mentally, and increasing a player’s fundamental skill level.
+The goal of most players who attend post grad is to receive a scholarship or some other form of financial assistance.

 WHAT DOES THIS PROGRAM GUARANTEE?

-Although many people believe that coming to prep school will guarantee them a D1 scholarship, this is not the case.
+Although many people believe that a post grad will guarantee them a D1 scholarship, this is not the case.
 We cannot guarantee any scholarships, but we will guarantee that we will try our best to make every player in our program better.
-We guarantee the exposure, the training, the sports performance improvement, the competition, and playing time.
+We guarantee a level of exposure, focused training, sports performance improvement, national level competition, and playing time.

 HOW WILL A POST GRAD YEAR AFFECT MY NCAA ELIGIBILITY?